HINTS FOR E-MAIL. TEXT EDITING.

 What happens when you try to REPLY (or, REPLY ALL) to a message will depend considerably on the settings your computer (or smart phone or tablet) has or you have made, & what type of E-mail program you are using and its settings.
 The settings & software in the recipient's computer (for E-mail and sometimes other document types) also has a major effect.
 Because of this, MANY folks do NOT see your, or any message, in exactly the same way/format/etc., that you do!
 At the end of 2013, and well into late 2014, many changes were made in how E-mails are handled by Internet Service Providers, & in E-mail programs themselves.
 Changes began in a wholesale manner by such as Yahoo, Comcast, etc. The result is/was that the FROM line may not be accurate if you are on a mailing LIST, for identifying who actually sent the message...the message may only show the LIST name, or something similar.
 There were major problems with the Airheads LIST.
 Micapeak.com whose software and hardware runs that LIST (for free!) made changes to try to best cope with the big problems the various changes made.
 One result is that if you are using DIGEST MODE on the Airheads LIST, you may have to do EXTRA editing and pasting of messages.
 You can ask on that LIST on how to utilize the Digest Mode.
 I do NOT get into how to edit the addresses and pasting, in DIGEST MODE, in what follows in the below article.

-I previously would, upon request, furnish a MUCH more techy document reply than the above, how the problems came about, what DMARC is, and so on.
-I no longer have that document.
+I previously would, upon request, furnish a MUCH more techy document I wrote, how the problems came about, what DMARC is, and so on.
+I no longer have that document, because it confused too many.

 NOTE that the information in the article you are now reading is NOT just for E-mail, but for almost any document...especially if you are composing it.